ŠK Slovan Bratislava: Support

 The main ultras group is called Ultras Slovan or Sektor C - according to the section in which they are situated during home matches.
 Previously, the main ultras group was called Belasá šlachta (Sky-blue aristocracy).
 The major hooligan firm is called Ultras Slovan Pressburg.

-Slovan supporters maintain friendly relations with fans of Zbrojovka Brno, Austria Wien, as well as Polish club Wisła Kraków.
+Slovan supporters maintain friendly relations with fans Austria Wien and Wisła Kraków.

 Rivalries

 Slovan's greatest rival is Spartak Trnava.
 The derby is the most prestigious match in the Slovak football calendar.

 Matches against DAC Dunajská Streda are not considered derbies, but in general they are the second most prestigious fixture in the Slovak league after the traditional derby.

 Slovan's major rival teams in Bratislava were Inter Bratislava and Petržalka.
 The rivalry between Slovan and Inter had a long and rich history as both teams played in the Czechoslovak First League.
 The rivalry with Petržalka peaked after 2000.

 On the international scene, Slovan's rivals are mainly clubs from neighboring countries.
 Namely, Sparta Prague (Federal Derby), Rapid Wien or Ferencváros.